Research and Development Phase – How to Structure it?

-As a person engaged in the bidding process, I go through many requests for R&D services.
-What surprises me is the fact that inquiries are mainly focusing on the hourly fee per service and not that often on the total costs of developing a product or maturity and processes of the organization that will be used to build the final solution.
-That is why I am always thrilled with those requests where we are asked not only about the prices, but the processes and project organization as well.
+.I am a person engaged in the bidding process.
+Consequently I go through many requests for Research and Development services.
+What surprises me is the fact that inquiries are mainly focusing on the hourly fee per service instead of on the total costs of developing a product or maturity and processes of the organization that will be used to build the final solution.
+Therefore I am always thrilled with those requests where we are asked not only about the prices, but the processes and project organization as well.

 Surprisingly, this process is not that obvious for some requestors.
-Even if the specifications for the products can be prepared in advance of the bidding process, firstly, it takes very good communication skills and engineering expertise to turn them into development specifications/designs.
-Secondly, you should be really an expert in the platform design patterns in order to make sure that the final User Experience and Information Architecture will deliver an exceptional product.
+Even if the specifications for the products can be prepared in advance of the bidding process, it takes very good communication skills and engineering expertise to turn them into development specifications/designs.
+Further, you should be really an expert in the platform design patterns in order to make sure that the final User Experience and Information Architecture will deliver an exceptional product.
 Finally, the Business Analyst is an “interconnector” explaining the product vision and specifications to the development team, and the product philosophy and design to the client.

 This area is a must, unless you are developing a back-end Big Data processing on Amazon Elastic MapReduce ;).
 In all other cases, when the User Experience (UX) and User Interface (UI) are important components of the final solution, this process will be very demanding.
 We engage internal UI/UX designers working on our premises as discussions about UI/UX are nearly impossible to be managed by phone.
 Having a UI/UX Designer on board enables the Business Analysts and Developers to talk, challenge and improve the designs at the stages of mockups, designs, implementation and service releases.
-It also allows them to come out in the other UI aspects of product development, including visual identity, marketing materials, online materials, and good old Desktop Publishing (DTP).
+It also allows them to come out in the other UI aspects of product development.
+This includes visual identity, marketing materials, online materials, and good old Desktop Publishing (DTP).

 Architecture & Design